Revisiting Graph Autoencoders as Implicit Contrastive Learners: Introduction

 \section{Introduction}

-In the last years, self-supervised learning (SSL) has emerged as a powerful learning paradigm for learning graph representations, approaching, and sometimes even surpassing, the performance of supervised counterparts on many downstream tasks~\cite{infomax,infonce}.
-Compared with supervised learning, self-supervised learning gets equal or even better performance with limited or no-labeled data which saves much annotation time and plenty of resources.
-In a nutshell, SSL purely makes use of rich unlabeled data via well-designed pretext tasks that exploit the underlying structure and patterns in the data.
+In recent years, self-supervised learning (SSL) has emerged as a powerful learning paradigm for graph representation learning, approaching and sometimes even surpassing the performance of supervised counterparts on many downstream tasks~\cite{infomax,infonce}.
+Compared with the supervised paradigm, self-supervised learning gets equal or even better performance with limited or no-labeled data, which saves substantial annotation time and plenty of resources.
+Overall, SSL purely makes use of rich unlabeled data via well-designed pretext tasks that exploit the underlying structure and patterns in the data.
+This is particularly useful in scenarios where label annotations are prohibitively costly to acquire.
 Most recent approaches are shaped by the design of pretext tasks and architectural design, which has led to two lines of research: contrastive and non-contrastive learning~\cite{GarridoCBNL23,BalestrieroL22}.

 As one of the most successful and widespread SSL strategies, contrastive learning has first shown promising performance in vision representation learning~\cite{simclr,simcse}.
 It brings together embeddings of different views of the same image while pushing away the embeddings from different ones.
 Contrastive learning develops rapidly and has recently been applied to the graph learning domain because of the scarcity of graph datasets with labels.
 Contrastive learning on graphs (i.e., GCL)~\cite{graphcl} follows a similar framework to its counterparts in the vision domain, with the objective of maximizing the agreement between different graph augmentation views~\cite{wu2021self,spikegcl}.
-Basically, contrastive views are designed as nodes, subgraphs, or mixtures of the two that are either similar (positive pairs) or dissimilar (negative pairs)~\cite{velickovic2019deep,suresh2021adversarial,graphcl,xu2021infogcl}.
+Basically, contrastive views are designed as nodes, subgraphs, or mixtures of the two that are either similar (positive pairs) or dissimilar (negative pairs)~\cite{dgi,suresh2021adversarial,graphcl,xu2021infogcl}.